blobofpaint/blobofpaint.github.io/_posts/2016-12-04-classic-orc-shaman.markdown

 What I learned:

 *  Painting complete part by part forces me to be more clean because of fear of fucking up an already finished fragment.
 This in effect trains brush control.
 *  Making an effort to properly highlight & blackline small components makes them pop.
-It's worth it to emphasize and exagerrate the sculpt when it's flat
+It's worth it to emphasize and exaggerate the sculpt when it's flat
 *  painting every other day even for a little will help to get consistent quality.
 After a longer break the first 30 minutes is pure struggle to get the right mind flow.

 Stuff to improve: